AlekSimpson/JinxLang/README.md

 * ~Add structures~
 * ~Add inheritance~ nvm inheritance is cringe
 * Write compiler
+** Fix bug where arrays can only hold strings that are all the same size
 * System library (to get inputs, outputs, etc and also some sort of bash interface)

 ## Known bugs